forward-motion/commentbox.io/README.md

 ### Using a different identifying class

-If you're using the "commentbox" class for some other purpose (which we hope you aren't!), you can simply pass in your preferred class as the `className` option.
+If you're using the "commentbox" class for some other purpose, you can simply pass in your preferred class as the `className` option.
 ```html
 <div class="my-box-of-comments"></div>
 ```